-In order to check the plausibility of the activation signals of both the STO_a and STO_b inputs against the STO status signals, perform an STO function test after each deactivation of STO function or before activation.
+In order to check the plausibility of the activation signals of both the STOa and STOb inputs against the STO status signals, perform an STO function test before each deactivation of the STO function.

-Shorter test cycles may be necessary depending on the respective application area, the intended use of the safety relay or machine-specific and system-specific requirements.
+Deviating test cycles may be necessary depending on the respective application area, the intended use of the safety relay or machine-specific and system-specific requirements.